 The advanced standing option will enable qualified students to complete the MIRHR degree in one year (12 consecutive months) of full time study.
 This option is available to those students with a four-year bachelor’s degree, or its equivalent, in: employment relations; industrial relations; labour studies; commerce or psychology with a major in human resources.

-Collaborative Program in Ethnic and Pluralism Studies
+Collaborative Specialization in Ethnic and Pluralism Studies

 MIRHR students interested in immigration and immigrant adjustment, Native Peoples, attitudes towards diverse cultures, minority group conflicts, and cultural diversity policies have the opportunity to take additional courses towards an interdisciplinary specialization in Ethnic and Pluralism Studies.